alexanderkell/implementing-machine-learning/README.md

-# implementing-machine-learning
+# Machine Learning Algorithms.

-Code which implements some interesting machine learning techniques.
+This is a personal repository which implements some of the most interesting machine learning algortihms from scratch.

+It explains the mathematics behind the algorithms, as well as the code.